 Arenes de Nimes, Maison Carree, and Tour Magne are three ancient Roman monuments in Nimes.
 The Arenes de Nimes is one of the best-preserved amphitheaters and would have held 24,000 spectators across 34 rows of terraces when in use as a gladiatorial arena in the Roman world.
 It is still in use today as a venue for bullfighting.
 This historic and huge amphitheater is well worth a visit.

-The deepest gorge in France, Les Gorges du Verdon, is one of the must-see natural wonders of central Province.
+The deepest gorge in France, Les Gorges du Verdon, is one of the must-see natural wonders of the Central Province.
 Make a day of it and take a (careful) walk around the spectacular scenery or hire a canoe to appreciate the canyon from a whole new angle.

 Address: Verdon Natural Regional Park, Domaine de Valx, 04360 Moustiers-Sainte-Marie, France